kyuupichan/electrumx/docs/protocol-methods.md

   * *pruning*

     An integer, the pruning limit.
-Omit or set to :const:`null` if there is no pruning limit.
+Omit or set to `null` if there is no pruning limit.
 Should be the same as what would suffix the letter ``p`` in the IRC real name.